koudyk/koudyk.github.io/src/content/posts/2025-12-04_analyze-classification_DSM/index.md

 - The APA Assembly and Board of Trustees gives final approval.

 ## Analysis of the DSM

-**My bias/stance.** I’m coming to this assignment with the perspective that the DSM classification system is flawed and sometimes harmful.
-Based on my experience conducting neuroscience meta-research (research on research), I think one of the biggest problems is the simple assumption that these diagnostic labels are actual things that can be researched.
-It’s also probably helpful to share that my views have been shaped by my personal experiences in the Canadian mental health system.

 **Strengths and obvious issues.** To explain what I mean when I say that mental disorder classes are not actual things, consider how the labels are given to people.
 On the one hand, classes overlap.
 For example, insomnia (trouble sleeping) is a symptom of both Major Depressive Disorder (MDD) and Generalized Anxiety Disorder (GAD).
 On the other hand, individual classes can contain a lot of variation.
 For example, one person with MDD might have insomnia and weight gain, and another person with MDD might have hypersomnia (excessive sleep) and weight loss.
 This is possibly more problematic when we consider that the former (insomnia and weight gain) is a constellation of symptoms with greater **typicality** in the diagnosis of Major Depressive Disorder.
 The seemingly-opposite constellation of hypersomnia and weight loss is given the same classification, even though it is very rare.